dishan3x/Lbp_Object_identification/README.md

 ## Challanges
-  When analysing images , due to various reason such as noise, brightness, shape difference, orientation difference and etc, the models might not be able to identify divergense in histograms.
+  - When analysing images , due to various reason such as noise, brightness, shape difference, orientation difference and etc, the models might not be able to identify divergense in histograms.
 As a solutiuon I tried images using data augmentation algorithms.
  This would give the ability to create different senario of each image and identify the texture similarities in the pictures.
+  - Local binary pattern operates in 2 x 2 dimention forcing to change the image to gray scale pattern.
+Unfortunetly this process will reduce the accuracy in understanding correct cluster.

 ## Sketch
 <p align="center">